geudde/attic-chest/pages/03.season-2/04.meeting-20/08.dialogue/docs.md

 Fencing and Marching, with kicking and prancing
 Over the benches to O—P— time dancing
 *“No private boxes — no ruffians on hire”*
-John Bull to insult ahould he O—P— require
+John Bull to insult should he O—P— require
 With Sneezing and Laughing with Crowing and Coughing
 Then *“What do you want”* at Managers Scoffing
 In a playhouse these sounds united I vow